wagtail/wagtail/docs/reference/hooks.md

 ### `register_page_header_buttons`

-Add buttons to the secondary dropdown menu in the page edit view.
+Add buttons to the secondary dropdown menu in the page header.
 This works similarly to the `register_page_listing_buttons` hook.

 This example will add a simple button to the secondary dropdown menu: